James Comey Surprised the Crowd at Wolf Trap Thursday Night | Washingtonian

 On the Infamous Hug-Handshake

 When President Trump walked into the Blue Room for the reception on Inauguration Day in 2016, Comey said he retreated to the far end of the room “to try get as far away as I could from him, because I didn’t want a photo opp with the President.”
 After awkwardly shaking hands and sort of hugging then-chief-of-staff John Kelly, Trump summoned Comey forward.
-As Comey walked across the room he said was thinking, “My kids are watching at home and saying, ‘That’s Daddy’s ‘oh shit’ face… And I just thought, there’s no way, this is crazy, there’s no way he’s getting a hug from me.
+As Comey walked across the room he said he was thinking, “My kids are watching at home and saying, ‘That’s Daddy’s ‘oh shit’ face… And I just thought, there’s no way, this is crazy, there’s no way he’s getting a hug from me.
 So I reached my hand forward, he grabbed my hand, and pulled in to him.”
 He said that fortunately, the cameras were on the other side, because it looked like “a hug, and also a kiss!”

 Comey’s appearance on Wait Wait… Don’t Tell Me! will air locally on WAMU at 11 AM on Saturday, July 21.